walles/exactype/README.md

 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.

 * Come up with a way of doing code inspections in Travis:
-    * Make `gradlew check` run PMD, and on error return non-zero exit code and diagnostics on stdout
+    * OK: Make `gradlew check` run PMD, and on error return non-zero exit code and diagnostics on stdout
     * Make `gradlew check` run FindBugs, and on error return non-zero exit code and diagnostics on stdout
     * Make `gradlew check` run Android Lint, and on error return non-zero exit code and diagnostics